oOSoulstormOo/Projet-7_Chic-Dressing_Formation_Dev/wp-content/plugins/social-warfare/readme.txt

 > Robert Ryan, Professional Web Designer

 == Changelog ==
+= 4.4.7.3 (23 Jun 2024) =
+* Plugin Review Team: Reverting actions made by versions 4.4.6.4 to 4.4.7.1

+= 4.4.7.2 (23 Jun 2024) =
+* Plugin Review Team: Reverted changes from versions 4.4.6.4 to 4.4.7.1

+= 4.4.6.3 (5 Apr 2024) =
+* Changed the visibility of `$key` property from `private` to `public` to allow external access and manipulation, enhancing the flexibility for class interactions.
+* Changed the visibility of `$user_options` property from `private` to `public`, enabling direct access to user options pulled from the database.
+This adjustment aims to streamline processes that require external manipulation of user options.

+= 4.4.6.2 (3 Apr 2024) =
+* Implemented stricter attribute sanitization in SWP_Buttons_Panel_Shortcode class to enhance security and mitigate the risk of cross-site scripting (XSS) attacks through shortcode attributes.
+This update introduces a more rigorous sanitization process for all attributes passed through the shortcode handling mechanism.
+The `sanitize_attributes` method now applies basic sanitization using `sanitize_text_field`, followed by a secondary sanitization step using a regex pattern to remove any remaining special characters that could be used in malicious injections.
+  - Enhanced `sanitize_attributes` method in SWP_Buttons_Panel_Shortcode class
+  - Added regex pattern to remove special characters from attribute values after initial sanitization

+= 4.4.6.1 (21 Mar 2024) =
+  - Removed Facebook share count functionality, simplifying the display and enhancing performance.
+* Upgraded SWP_Database_Migration class to version 4.4.6.1, introducing new methods and improvements for database handling.
+* Fixed an initialization issue in the SWP_Database_Migration class, ensuring smooth operation and compatibility with the latest WordPress versions.

+= 4.4.6.1 (21 Mar 2024) =
+* Updated social sharing buttons style, providing a modern look and improving user interface design.
+Issue #900 (https://github.com/warfare-plugins/social-warfare/issues/900)
+  - Removed Facebook share count functionality, simplifying the display and enhancing performance.
+* Upgraded SWP_Database_Migration class to version 4.4.6.1, introducing new methods and improvements for database handling.
+* Fixed an initialization issue in the SWP_Database_Migration class, ensuring smooth operation and compatibility with the latest WordPress versions.

+= 4.4.6 (12 Mar 2024) =
+* Upgraded to Facebook's Graph API v18.0, ensuring compatibility and compliance with the latest API standards.
+  - Deprecated Graph API v6.0 and v17.0 endpoints removed, aligning with Facebook's 2-year lifecycle policy.
+* Implemented WordPress coding standards across the plugin to enhance code quality and consistency.
+* Fixed syntax errors and updated deprecated functions, resulting in improved performance.
+* Enhanced security measures, including fixes for potential vulnerabilities.
+* Corrected the orientation of the 'X' Logo, ensuring it displays correctly.
+Issue #887 (https://github.com/warfare-plugins/social-warfare/issues/887)
+* Refactored the `post_json` function to utilize cURL directly, enhancing compatibility with the Bitly API and resolving previous link shortening issues.
+* Resolved Bitly link generation problem, ensuring short links are now created without issues.
+Issue #866 (https://github.com/warfare-plugins/social-warfare/issues/866)
+* Addressed CSRF vulnerability by adding user authentication, nonce verification, and improving access secret handling.
+* Enhanced user privacy and streamlined performance by discontinuing Facebook share counter functionality.

+= 4.4.5.1 (11 Jan 2024) =
+* Update SWP_Pro_Analytics_Database.php

+= 4.4.5 (10 Jan 2024) =
+* Removed Google Plus integration
+  - Removed all instances and integrations of Google Plus from the plugin due to its discontinuation.
+  - This removal includes any Google Plus social sharing buttons, links, and related code.

+= 4.4.4 (23 OCT 2023) =
+* Security patch: Prevent XSS vulnerabilities in the plugin
+  - Escaped output in the `generate_css_classes` method to prevent potential XSS vulnerabilities.
+  - Added validation and escaping in the `get_min_width` method to ensure input is safe from potential XSS vulnerabilities.

+= 4.4.3 (19 OCT 2023) =
+* Added a new Twitter branding

+= 4.4.2 (30 AUG 2023) =
+* Updated Graph API endpoint to v17.0
+* Changed Twitter button branding
+* Mastodon Added

+= 4.4.1 (14 FEB 2023) =
+* Replace some characters after they are converted to html entities.
+* Check for $attr key before trying to use them.
+* Update verbiage on Advanced tab Frame Buster.

+= 4.4.0 (10 JAN 2023) =
+This update provides a nice, robust audit of the plugin.
+It ensures that the plugin remains in full compliance with the latest WordPress requirements for inclusion in the WordPress repository.

+* Removed the Update Checker from Free into Pro only.
+* Removed cURL calls in leiu of WordPress built in calls.
+* Ensure user has permission to make AJAX calls.
+* Removed <? php short tags.
+* Sanitize all inputs that come from outside sources.
+* Moved the CSS for jQuery UI to an internal asset.
+* Removed all branded logos from the header banner.
+* Removed the word WordPress from the beginning of the plugin name.
+* Added capability and nonce checks to AJAX calls.

 = 4.3.0 (20 JUL 2020) =
 This is a major update to the Facebook share checking functionality of the plugin.